mims-harvard/SubGNN/README.md

 python train_config.py -config_path config_files/hpo_metab/metab_config.json
 ```

 The model and asssociated hyperparameters will be saved in the tensorboard directory specified by `tb_dir` and `tb_name` in the config file.
 We use the `hpo_metab` dataset as as example, but you can easily run any of the datasets by passing in the appropriate config file.
-To learn more about the hyperparameters, go to the README in the config_files folder.
+To learn more about the hyperparameters, go to the `README` in the config_files folder.
+Note that, while you can also train the model via `train.py`, we highly recommend using `train_config.py` instead.

 ## How to Evaluate
 Once you have trained SubGNN and selected the best hyperparameters on the validaation set, run the `test.py` script to re-train the model on 10 random seeds and evaluate on the test set: